 Internet Delivery of Scores is available free of charge in a non-delimited flat-file format (ASCII).
 Institutions will need to acquire or purchase the required software, either PGP Desktop Professional 2.6.2 and higher, or GnuPG 2.0 and higher.
 If you currently have GnuPG or PGP Desktop Professional, make sure it’s one of these supported versions that can create the 2048-bit RSA key required to receive AP score data electronically:

 - Internet delivery of scores uses an anonymous server.

 - After scores are processed, the electronic score report is placed on the server, triggering an email informing schools that data are available for download.

 - The email contains an internet address that can then be accessed to collect, save, and process the data.

-The College Board has provided the resources below to help you interpret the electronic files.
+College Board has provided these resources to help you interpret the electronic files:

-For more information about Internet Delivery of Scores, please contact: AP Code Control at 609-771-7091 or email firstname.lastname@example.org.
+For more about Internet Delivery of Scores, contact: AP Code Control at 609-771-7091 or email firstname.lastname@example.org.